Dynatrace/Dynatrace-workflow-samples/howtoimportexport/readme.md

 # Export and import workflow samples

-## How to import a worfklow example into your tenant
+## Import or export via API

+### How to access Dynatrace platform via API

+- Refer to the [documentation](https://developer.dynatrace.com/develop/access-platform-apis-from-outside/) to access platform APIs from outside and create an OAuth2 client
+- Select the following scopes: automation:workflows:read, automation:workflows:write, automation:workflows:run, automation:rules:read, automation:rules:write, automation:calendars:read, automation:calendars:write
+- Start the Launcher in your tenant, open the "API documentation App" for an OpenAPI 3.0 specification and select definition: Automation.
+Here you can review the API specification or download the OpenAPI definition file

-### 1.)
-API Import
+### Import workflow via API
-Here you can find the OpenAPI 3.0 specification: https://<yourtenant>.apps.dynatrace.com/platform/swagger-ui/index.html?urls.primaryName=Automation#/workflows

-a.)
-Use <POST> /workflows to import the workflow.
-You can find an example http call in xxxxx b.)
-Alternativately you can use the workflow example import_one_wf.json.
-Import this workflow, configure authentication and run the workflow for further imports.
+- Use <POST> /workflows to import the workflow.
+You can find example http calls in [examples.http](https://github.com/Dynatrace/Dynatrace-workflow-samples/howtoimportexport/examples.http)
+- Alternativately you can import the workflow [import_one_wf.json](https://github.com/Dynatrace/Dynatrace-workflow-samples/howtoimportexport/import_one_wf.json), which allows you to import workflows via a workflow

+### Export  workflow via API

+- Use <GET> /workflows respectively <GET> /workflows/{id} to export one or all workflows.
+You can find example http calls in [examples.http](https://github.com/Dynatrace/Dynatrace-workflow-samples/howtoimportexport/examples.http)
+- Alternativately you can import the workflow [export_all_wf.json](https://github.com/Dynatrace/Dynatrace-workflow-samples/howtoimportexport/import_one_wf.json), which allows you to export workflows via a workflow

-#### 2.)
-Workflow UI Import
+## Import or export via Workflow UI

 cooming soon

-#### 3.)
-Monaco

-cooming soon

-## How to export a worfklow example from your tenant

-#### 1.)
-API Export
-Here you can find the OpenAPI 3.0 specification: https://<yourtenant>.apps.dynatrace.com/platform/swagger-ui/index.html?urls.primaryName=Automation#/workflows

-a.)
-Use <GET> /workflows respectively <GET> /workflows/{id} to export one or all workflows.
-You can find an example http call xxx.
-Alternativately b.)
-Alternatively you can use the workflow example.
-Import this workflow and run the workflow for further exports.

-#### 2.)
-Workflow UI Import
-cooming soon

-#### 3.)
-Monaco
+## Import or export via Monaco

 cooming soon